WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Yes indeed!! vg has same thoughts.
 Wonderful!!
+- vg feels he is a good teacher!!